 Modern archiving: top tips to dodge storage thresholds

 All good things have limits, including SharePoint’s free online storage.
-The current 1TB per tenant, or 10GB per user limit on SharePoint/Teams may seem perfectly generous at first glance, but these days, a lot organisations are finding themselves teetering on the edge of that threshold.
+The current 1TB per tenant, or 10GB per user limit on SharePoint/Teams may seem perfectly generous at first glance, but these days, a lot of organisations are finding themselves teetering on the edge of that threshold and needing to find a way to perform Office 365 archiving.

 Now, we have a sneaking suspicion that Microsoft may increase storage thresholds to accommodate this trend in the near future, but let’s not count those chickens before they hatch.
 Instead, let’s take a look at why enterprise storage requirements are ballooning and what can be done to address this without putting limits on users, compromising Office 365 integration, or paying a premium for additional Office 365 storage.